Shanghai House Prices 2026: Per sqm Guide by District for Local & Foreign Buyers

 Shanghai's clearest premium is inner-ring liquidity.
 Huangpu, Jing'an, Xuhui, and strong parts of Pudong attract buyers who value business access, international services, schools, and long-term resale depth.

 Financial and commercial districts add a location premium.
-Homes near Lujiazui, Xintiandi, Former French Concession areas, and major metro interchanges can trade well above broader city ranges.
+Homes near Lujiazui, Xintiandi, Former French Concession areas, and major metro interchanges can trade well above broader city ranges, especially when the compound has elevator access and limited comparable supply.

 Outer districts can offer more floor area, but buyers need to compare commute time, school access, and compound quality.
 In Shanghai, ring-road position is still one of the easiest ways to interpret price gaps.